 - Passports may need to be stamped and show either a return or onward ticket

-- If you only have a paper copy of your driving licence, you may be required to obtain an international driving permit.
+- If you only have a paper copy of your driving license, you may be required to obtain an international driving permit.

 Can I still use my EHIC?